stijnwop/proSeed/README.md

 ## Publishing
 Only Wopster is allowed to publish any of this code as a mod to any mod site, or file sharing site.
 The code is open for your own use, but give credit where due.
 I will not accept support for any 'version' of the ProSeed that is obtained from a sketchy mod page.
 Versioning is controlled by me and not by any other page.
 This confuses people and really holds back the development which results in no fun for me!

+## Special thanks to
+Special thanks to gotchTOM and webalizer for allowing me to redo the mod for FS19!

 ## Warning!
 Please be aware that this is a ***DEVELOPMENT VERSION***!
 * The development version can break the game or your savegame!